mskcc/tempo/docs/running-the-pipeline.md

 _Note 1: if you use `-resume` for the first time of a timeline run, Nextflow will recognize this as superfluous, and continue._

 _Note 2: To peacefully interrupt an ongoing Nextflow pipeline run, do `control+C` once and wait for Nextflow to kill submitted jobs.
 Otherwise orphan jobs might be left on the cluster._

+## After Successful Run

+Nextflow creates a lot of intermediate output files.
+All the relevant output data should be in the directory given to the `outDir` argument.
+Once you have verified that the data are satisfactory, everything outside this directory can be removed.
+In particular, the `work` directory will occupy a lot of space and should be removed.
+The `nextflow clean -force` command does all of this.
+Also see `nextflow clean -help` for options.
+Once these files are removed, modifications to or resumptions of a pipeline run **cannot** be done.